sleepymalc/sleepymalc/README.md

 # Welcome <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am Pingbang Hu, a **freelance back-end developer**, and a **theoretical enthusiast** seeking for Ph.D. opportunity.
 I am currently studying in
-- Univeristy of Michigan majored in CS with Math minor
+- Univeristy of Michigan majored in CoE CS & LSA Math (Honor Math Program)
 - UM-SJTU Joint instuite majored in ECE

 as a junior student.
 I'm passionate about development, but this is not the only thing I'm interesting in!
 I'm also fascinated by